Tagg, A. Kids in cars, Don't Forget the Bubbles, 2014. Available at:

-- Just 15 minutes unattended is enough to raise the cars temperature to lethal levels.
+- Just 15 minutes unattended is enough to raise the temperature of the car to lethal levels.

 How big a problem is it?

 During the recent heatwave in Melbourne, when the temperature topped 40 degrees for four days straight, Ambulance Victoria received 60 calls for children trapped in cars.
-Fortunately there were no fatalities.
-During the 1995-2002 period in the United States there were 171 entirely preventable fatalities.
+Fortunately, there were no fatalities.
+During the 1995-2002 period in the United States, there were 171 entirely preventable deaths.

 Studies have suggested that on a hot day the temperature in a locked vehicle can rise as high as 51-67oC within 15 minutes.
 75% of this rise occurs within the first five minutes of the door closing, so even short periods of leaving a child unattended can be dangerous.
 There is some evidence that leaving the window cracked can make a difference but all the data suggests that it has to be open at least 20 cm to make an appreciable difference.

 Why are children at particular risk?

 Even though kids have a larger body surface area-to-mass ratio than adults, they have much less effective thermoregulation.
 They have a higher metabolic rate so are really little furnaces.
 Unfortunately, they are less well able to regulate their cardiac output in response to heat stress and produce less sweat per apocrine gland compared to adults.
 Perhaps more importantly, unlike most adults, they cannot get out if they are left in the car seat on their own.